Azure-Samples/communication-services-web-calling-hero/README.md

 3. Before publish, add your connection string with `Edit App Service Settings`, and fill in `ResourceConnectionString` as key and connection string (copy from appsettings.json) as value

 **Note**: While you may use http://localhost for local testing, the sample when deployed will only work when served over https.
 The SDK [does not support http](https://docs.microsoft.com/en-us/azure/communication-services/concepts/voice-video-calling/calling-sdk-features#user-webrtc-over-https).

+## Building off of the sample

+If you would like to build off of this sample to add calling capabilities to your own awesome application, keep a few things in mind:

+* The sample serves a Single Page Application.
+This has a few implications.
+  * By default, the served app cannot be embedded in another frame (e.g. as a web widget).
+See ./Calling/Startup.cs for details on how to enable embedding.
+  * By default, the backend disables Cross-Origin Resource Sharing (CORS).
+If you'd like to serve the backend APIs from a different domain than the static content, you must enable (restricted) CORS.
+This can be done by configuring a middleware in the backend in ./Calling/Startup.cs, or by configuring your server framework to modify HTTP response headers.

 ## Additional Reading